DiscordBM/DiscordBM/README.md

         /// Get an `AsyncStream` of `Gateway.Event`s
         let stream = await bot.makeEventStream()

         /// Handle each event in the stream
-	/// This stream will never end, therefore preventing your executable from exiting immediately for await event in stream {
+        /// This stream will never end, therefore preventing your executable from exiting for await event in stream {
             switch event.data {
             case let .messageCreate(message):
                 print("NEW MESSAGE!", message)

                 /// Use `bot.client` to send requests to Discord let response = try await bot.client.createMessage(
                     channelId: message.channel_id,
                     payload: .init(content: "Got a message: '\(message.content)'")
                 )
                 /// Easily decode the response to the correct type let message = try response.decode()

                 /// Switch over other cases you have intents for and you care about
                 /// Use the `GatewayEventHandler` protocol for more convenience (see below)
             default: break
             }
         }